fsharp/fsharp.org/testimonials/index.md

 1. [**Kaggle**](http://www.kaggle.com/about/)
 2. [permalink](#kaggle-1)

-We initially chose F# for our core data analysis algorithms because of its expressiveness.
+At Kaggle we initially chose F# for our core data analysis algorithms because of its expressiveness.
 We've been so happy with the choice that we've found ourselves moving more and more of our application out of C# and into F#.
 The F# code is consistently shorter, easier to read, easier to refactor, and, because of the strong typing, contains far fewer bugs.